shajiakhan/lab-docs/labs/openstack/connect-kali-instance-to-internet.md

-# Pentesting Basics - Launch a sandboxed Kali Linux Instance in OpenStack Cloud
+# Pentesting Basics - Launch a Kali Linux Instance in OpenStack Cloud

 ## Lab Purpose

 This lab will help you launch a Kali Linux instance in OpenStack to get you started on learning more about Penetration Testing (Pentesting).
-Here you'll launch Kali instance in a network that's not connected to the outside world (sandboxed).

 ### Learning Outcomes